Mona Lerch is a self-taught contemporary artist currently residing in Brno, Czech Republic.

 After having completed her studies in Australia and the UK, she returned to the Czech Republic to pursue her career as an internal security specialist.

-As a former dance choreographer painting was not an obvious artistic path for her; however, she has been drawing inspiration from movement and music, thus mentally combining several forms of art in one.
+Originally a dance choreographer, painting was not an obvious artistic path for her; however, she has been drawing inspiration from movement, emotions and senses just as she used to do when creating choreographies.

 I paint because it makes me feel alive.
 Canvas is my playground where I give shape to dreams and feelings, drawing inspiration from nature with all its wonders.